 October |

-Oxford University fees for Indian students
+Cost of Studying at Oxford University for Indian Students

 Oxford University tuition fees vary significantly by program, ranging from approximately ₹26.5 lakh per year for undergraduate courses to around ₹80 lakh for the full MBA program.